-Students and prospective students may go to the VSO for assistance in completing the Application for VA Education Benefits.
+Students and prospective students may go to the VSO to complete the Application for VA Education Benefits.

 After a student has applied for a G.I.
-Bill® and enrolled in appropriate courses, they must complete a Request for Certification of Benefits per federal regulations, only required courses for a declared major can be certified by the institution.
-For additional information/ clarification, please contact the VSO.
+Bill® and enrolled in appropriate courses, they must complete a Request for Certification of Benefits per federal regulations.
+Only required courses for a declared major can be certified by the institution.
+For additional information/ clarification, please get in touch with the VSO.